gilbertchen/duplicacy/GUIDE.md

-   -max-chunk-size, -max 16M       the maximum size of chunks (defaults to chunk-size * 4) -min-chunk-size, -min 1M        the minimum size of chunks (defaults to chunk-size / 4) -compression-level, -l <level>  compression level (defaults to -1) -copy <storage name>            make the new storage compatiable with an existing one to allow for copy operations
+   -max-chunk-size, -max 16M       the maximum size of chunks (defaults to chunk-size * 4) -min-chunk-size, -min 1M        the minimum size of chunks (defaults to chunk-size / 4) -compression-level, -l <level>  compression level (defaults to -1) -copy <storage name>            make the new storage copy-compatiable with an existing one
 ```

 #### Set